-- 1. All equipment specified herein shall be provided by the Contractor under the base bid.
+- All equipment specified herein shall be provided by the Contractor under the base bid.
 All equipment required for the operation of the Intrusion Detection System, Access Control Components, and Door Hardware for Access Control shall be furnished by the Contractor. - 2.
 WCPSS Security will not provide any equipment related to new Construction or Renovations. - 3.
 All equipment will be by the Electrical Contractor and their Sub Contractors. - 4.
 Install and program in accordance with manufacturer's instructions. - 5.
 Contractor to coordinate with WCPSS and the WCPSS S2 Global Contractor for proper programming of the S2 System and connection to the WCPSS S2 Global system. - 6.
-Obtain account codes, phone numbers, and zone instructions from WCPSS securityshop prior to programming. - 7.
-Use Plenum rated 4 conductors 22-4 minimum size for data, and signaling circuits. - 8.
+Obtain account codes, phone numbers, and zone instructions from WCPSS security shop prior to programming. - 7.
+Use Plenum rated 4 conductor 22-4 minimum size for data and signaling circuits.
+Use 18-4 minimum size for data loops. - 8.
 Use Plenum rated 2 conductors 18-2 to power motion detectors from power supplies. - 9.
 Control panels shall be surface mounted 5' above finished floor (60" AFF).
 Keypads shall mounted 4' above finished floor (48" AFF) to top of box. - 10.
-All conductors entering in to control panel or instrument boxes will be concealed in 3⁄4" or 1" conduits.
+All conductors entering in to control panel or instrument boxes will be concealed in 3⁄4"or 1" conduits.
 Conduits will be accessible to ceiling voids.
 Provide two 3⁄4" or two 1" conduits at panel for all conductors entering the panel.
 No exposed conductors will be permitted at the panel or at any instrument boxes where field wiring "ie" power supplies, transformers, ezm's, and other devices terminate into an instrument box. - 11.
 All keypads and EZM modules shall be homeruns to main panel.
-No splices in data loops will be accepted.
-Acceptable practice to loop from KP to KP or from EZM to EZM; IE daisy chain loop is an acceptable practice, but no splice in the daisy chain loops. - 12.
+No splices in data loops will be accepted. - 12.
 EZM expansion models are no longer permitted to be mounted in accessible ceilings.
 EZM modules will be mounted in Mier Instrument Boxes 11"x 14"x 4" with Louvers or functionally equivalent .Provide a minimum of (1 or 2) 3/4" or 1"conduits for conductors entering instrument boxes.
 Conduits are to be stubbed to accessible ceiling spaces, with nylon bushings.
 Mount instrument boxes 5' above finished floor.
 Locations of EZM's and power supplies will be shown on shop drawings.
 Direct power connection is preferred and system shall not have any exposed transformers outside of control panel cabinet. - 13.
 Each motion detector shall be individually zoned.
 No splices in conductors shall be permitted at any point in this system.
 Each detector requires a 2.2K ohm resistor at the EOL. - 14.
 Where required, the electrical contractor shall provide gang boxes for motion detectors and keypads.
 The wide-angle motion and long-range motion shall have a single gang box.
 Keypads shall have a double gang box, mounted 48"AFF.
 Motion detector in offices should be ceiling mounted, centered above the window opening(s).
 If in accordance with motion detector manufacturer specifications, motion detector in offices, classrooms, and corridors should be mounted 1" to 2" below lay in ceilings so as no conductors will be exposed and do not require boxes.
 Conduit mounts shall be used.
 Applications where motion detectors do not require gang boxes, each motion detector should be surface mounted on sheet rock or masonry walls.
 Remote transmission: Each Security Panel requires a network drop for transmitting all information to Central Station. - 15.
 Install a Hold-Up button under the reception desk in the main office and wire as a dedicated zone to the main panel or nearest EZM.